 Trinity Village Care Centre strives to ensure that visits will be a positive experience for the resident and the visitor.

-However, given the risk associated with the spread of COVID-19, Trinity Village Care Centre will end a visit if a visitor fails to adhere to the homes policy or the health and safety requirements.
+Trinity Village Care Centre has the right to end a visit if a visitor fails to adhere to the homes policy or the health and safety requirements.
 If the concern continues and negatively impacts the health and safety of the resident or staff, visits may be temporarily prohibited.